ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

  and :

  End project was a tutor like service where students can connect with tutors and peers in Real Time, and also use our built in AI chatbot to ask questions regarding subject matters

- ### SHPE CyberSecurity Challenge 2023: Capture-the-Flag

  Your gonna have to use the way back machine for this one haha:

  - This hackathon was hosted by the SHPE 2023 National Convention in Salt Lake City, UTAH.
-Thank you to the sponsors of the event: [NSA](https://www.nsa.gov/), [Raytheon](https://www.rtx.com/), [Abbott](https://www.abbott.com/), & [Rockwell Automation](https://www.rockwellautomation.com/en-us.html)

 We were placed in a random team with 4 others, our goal was to solve sets of cybersecurity challenges -all worth differing amount of points depending on its difficutly.
 This covered topics such as SQL injections, Stack-Overflow, Systems Programming, Operational Security, Administrative Security, Digital Forensics & more.
 Our team place **8th out of 40** cant win em' all you know. :(.
 This one had some tough competition.

  Photo here somewhere

- ### 2022 Grainger X IIT Engineering Innovation Challenge

 ## Here are more detailed explainations and links to some of the projects